ethan-santiago-james/ANDIE-University-Project-/README.md

 to ensure that newly added features don't cause earlier important tests to fail.
 It was also thoroughly tested that the JAR file generated via GitLab pages executed normally after each commit to the GitLab server.

+### How to use Crop, and Draw feature

+- Use your mouse to drag, and select a region (once you let go of the mouse this region will freeze)
+- Press the Crop Image, Draw Circle, Draw Line, or Draw Circle for these affects to be applied to the selected region

 ### Known Bugs